 Earlier this month I shared the story of the haunted bunk beds in Wisconsin.
 Well, I couldn’t pass up the opportunity to hunt for the notorious Tallmann house while passing through Horicon for a family wedding over the weekend.

 The articles I found during my first round of research did not provide an address, only that it was on Larabee Street.
 Originally, the exact location had been kept secret.
-It wasn’t until threats of arson that the chief of police decided to release the address in order to keep nearby homes and families safe.
+It wasn’t until threats of arson that the chief of police released the address in order to keep nearby homes and families safe.

-One end of the street dead ends at a long line of rusted Amtrak passenger train cars.
-Spray paint graffiti on the side reads “Horicon homeless shelter.”
+One end of the quiet street dead ends at a long line of rusted Amtrak passenger train cars with the words “Horicon homeless shelter” spray painted on the side.
 On the other end is the small, unassuming ranch home with cream-colored siding and wood paneling that was once plastered across television screens and newspapers.

 It is an unlikely location for a haunting of Hollywood proportions.
 Nevertheless, the Horicon haunted house gained quite a bit of notoriety for a series of mysterious phenomena as menacing as anything depicted in Poltergeist or The Amityville Horror.